isc-projects/kea/doc/sphinx/kea-messages.rst

     obtaining at most %1 IPv4 leases starting from address %2 with relay id %3 and cltt between %4 and %5

 Logged at debug log level 50.
-A debug message issued when the server is attempting to obtain a page of IPv4 leases beginning with the specified address with a relay id and client transaction time between start and end dates.
+This debug message is issued when the server is attempting to obtain a page of IPv4 leases beginning with the specified address with a relay id and client transaction time between start and end dates.